Spinach, we know it's good for us, but just how good is good? Keep reading to find out why I am such a big fan!

 Preparing and Cooking

 Soak in a basin of cold water to remove sand and grit.
 Change water several times or until the bottom of the basin is free of residue.
 Dry on clean towel, bag and refrigerate.
-Use within several days.
+Use within seven days.